-Before it was a case of, well let’s say: Not everything was better, but quite a few things were different.
-Before the written word began its unstoppable march to victory, knowledge was shared orally in order to increase recognition, often in linked languages.
-Nursery rhymes for pre-school age children continue to reflect this in a much less pronounced manner.
-Nonetheless, the world today is very complex.
-The intention for news and messages is often not only for them to be heard in the here and now in a restricted local communication situation, rather, the intention is for them to be heard everywhere and at all times by as many addressees as possible.
-Printed or digital communication in word, image or even moving images was unbeatable in this respect.
-And it is still – or more precisely, it still would be, if the podcast had not helped the oral form to achieve a revival.
+In the past everything was better.
+Well not quite, but at least many things were different.
+Before the written word began its unstoppable triumphant march, knowledge was conveyed orally, often in bound language, to increase memorability.
+Memory verses for pre-school children still reflect this in a very attenuated form.
+However, today's world is very complex.
+Messages usually want to be perceived not only in the here and now by those present in a locally limited communication situation.
+They want to be perceived everywhere, anytime, and by as many addressees as possible.
+Printed or digitally prepared communication in words, pictures, or even moving images was unbeatable in this respect.
+And it still is - or more precisely: it still would be, if it weren't for the podcast that helped to revive orality.

-Wait a second?
+Now, wait a moment.
 Podcast?
 Revival?
-It seems that podcasts have been around forever.
-As early as 2000, this format was put forward by the American publicist Tristan Louis, later modified by the software developer, author and entrepreneur Dave Winter and pushed as “audioblogging” by the former MTV presenter Adam Curry.
-In 2004, Ben Hammersley found a name for it, combining the two words iPod and broadcasting to create the podcast.
-In simplified terms, podcasts are radio programmes which anyone can listen to regardless of the transmission time or radio if they have the required device to hand.
-In the car, on the way to work, just before going to sleep, any time at all.
+Podcasts have been around for what feels like an eternity.
+The format was proposed as early as 2000 by the American publicist Tristan Louis, later modified by the software developer, author and entrepreneur Dave Winter and pushed as "audio blogging" by the former MTV presenter Adam Curry.
+Ben Hammersley finally chose a name for it in 2004 by forming the portmanteau "podcast" from iPod and broadcasting.
+To put it simply, podcasts are radio programmes that anyone can listen to whenever they want, regardless of the broadcasting time or radio station, if they have the necessary terminal device at hand.
+In the car, on the way to work, just before falling asleep.
+Simply, whenever.

-This is where podcasts start to become very interesting for companies and their corporate communications.
-After all, all content can be delivered in a fascinating way via audio.
-A picture is worth a thousand words, but if you cannot spare an eye for the picture, the ear still remains open to receiving the message.
-This is also the case particularly in the field of B2B.
-Podcasts allow reports about product developments, examples of applications and pioneering innovations of varying length, of a variable depth of information, with one or several speakers, combined with interviews with those involved in the process.
-They are therefore ideal for giving customers, business partners or buyers advance information and building confidence before initial contact has been made.
+And this is where podcasts start to become very interesting for companies and their corporate communication.
+Because ultimately, all content can also be conveyed in an exciting auditory way.
+A picture is worth a thousand words, but if you have no eyes for the picture, your ears can still be open to the message.
+Also, and especially in the B2B sector.
+Podcasts can be used to create reports on product developments, application examples, and groundbreaking innovations – In different lengths, with variable depth of information, with one or more speakers, combined with interviews with those involved in the process.
+This is the ideal way to provide customers, business partners, or buyers with preliminary information and to build trust before any initial contact was made.

 For more information, please contact: